End of Financial Year

 Conclusion for End of Financial Year

-The UK tax year or fiscal year starts on 6th April and ends on 5th April the following year.
+The UK tax year or fiscal year starts on the 6th of April and ends on the 5th of April of the following year.
 This is important for both employers and the self-employed.

-Most financial end of year dates is different to the calendar year.
+Most financial end-of-year dates are different to the calendar year.

 There are set dates for a tax return and statutory filing of accounts.